michondr/toggl-jira-worklogs/README.md

 if the record already exists in jira worklogs it will not be returned

 ### things to improve
-* concurrency
-* make it more tested. now its only the parsing from toggl entry to jira entry
-* better logging?
 * more adjustability?